gdsmith1/Replicant/README.md

 ## Requirements

-### Tooling
+### Local Tooling
 To run a Replicant session, you will need all of the following tools installed: (Makefile coming soonTM)
 * AWS CLI
 * Terraform
 * Terragrunt

-### Resources
+### API Resources
 [__AWS Access Keys__](https://us-east-1.console.aws.amazon.com/console/home): create the keys in AWS and use `aws configure` to enter them to be able to use them with terragrunt.
 For continuity's sake, all infra is written for _us-east-1_.

 [__Discord Bot__](https://discord.com/developers/applications): create a discord bot from the developer portal and add it to your discord server.
 I used administrator permissions to develop, but this is not a recommended approach for security.

 [__Discord Server__](https://discord.com): Ensure that the users in your server will not disconnect the bot while it is running!

 [__Open AI API Key__](https://platform.openai.com/docs/overview): create a key on OpenAI API to be used for the LLM generation and usage.
+You have to put money into the account to be able to use the API.
+I put $5 in and never got close to that limit, but YMMV.

+[__Eleven Labs API Key__](https://elevenlabs.io/app/home): create a key on Eleven Labs API to be used for the text-to-speech generation and usage.
+You will need at least the Starter Plan ($5 monthly) to be able to use Instant Voice Cloning.
+I used the Creator Plan to be safe.

 ### Environment
 Create a `.env` file with the following contents: